 Bowen's disease causes one or more small patches of scaly red skin.
 It occurs when there is a growth of abnormal cells in the outer layer of skin (the epidermis) in the affected area.
-It is not a skin cancer but can sometimes develop into a skin cancer.
+It is not a skin cancer but it is important because it can sometimes develop into a skin cancer.
 For this reason, treatment is usually advised.
-Close follow-up is needed after treatment to check for any recurrence of Bowen's disease.
+Close follow-up is needed after treatment to check for any return (recurrence) of Bowen's disease.

 Understanding the skin